mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ```

 ### Define and use a dynamic template that satisfies a given set of requirements
-This isnt a greatest example, but it works.This doesnt do the best job of showing what it can do, but the thing is that these are used instead of the tempalte above to create a more dynamic template and index<br>
+This isn't the greatest example, but it works.
+This doesn't do the best job of showing what it can do, but the thing is that these are used instead of the template above to create a more dynamic template and index<br>
 What we can do is use a dynamic template to define the totality minutes and seconds fields as longs, from strings.
 ```json
 PUT dynamic-totality-raw